Resident parking permits

 I need a visitor's permit We do not provide visitor permits but you can transfer your valid permit to your visitor's car.

-Please note: addresses in the General Residential Zone Schedules 1 and 2 with two or more dwellings on a lot granted planning advertisement after 28 July 2015 will not be eligible for a permit.
+Please note: Addresses in the General Residential Zone Schedules 1 and 2 with two or more dwellings on a lot granted planning advertisement after 28 July 2015 will not be eligible for a permit.
 These developments are expected to have on-site parking as required under the Kingston Planning Scheme.

 Full terms and conditions are available in the Parking Management Policy(PDF, 703KB).